eugmes/fntsample/index.rst

 * Support for various font formats using `FreeType <http://www.freetype.org/>`_ library, including TrueType, OpenType, and Type1.

-* Creating samples in PDF and PostScript format.
+* Creating samples in PDF, PostScript, and SVG formats.

 * Adding outlines with Unicode block names for PDF samples.